projectcrayon/wasm-builder/README.md

     run("Micro Mages.nes");

+The frontend listens to the Web Gamepad API, so standard controllers (DualSense, Xbox, etc.) Just Works™ alongside the keyboard bindings.
+Connect the pad before loading the page (or press any button to wake it) and use the bottom-right volume pill to fine-tune audio output.

 ## Netlify Deployment

 1. Activate the correct Emscripten SDK (`source ~/emsdk/emsdk_env.sh`) and rebuild the core you want to host, targeting the publish directory: